davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.interface/index.md

 - Modify the `UPCValidator` and `ISBNValidator` classes  so that they implement the new interface.
 Use the `@Override` tag on top of every method implementation.
 Understand that you do not need to specify that `UPC13Validator` also implements `Validatable`, because it is a subclass of `UPCValidator`.
 (It wouldn't be wrong if you did, just redundant.)

 - Now go back and edit the GUI class to use the interface.
 Just so we're on the same page, here's the resulting class diagram.
+The diagram below shows that you could add any number of validators (like a credit card validator) to work with your GUI window, as long as it implements our new contract!

   <img src="figures/bluej_validator.png" width="500px"/>